 The religious life program includes the ACtivators, a group of students who provide leadership for regional and national Presbyterian Church (U.S.A.) youth ministry events, as well as the regular publication of the AColyte, a “Journal of Faith, Doubt, and Other Things at Austin College.”

 Benefactors have endowed two religious lectureships.
-The Robert Girard Lowe Lectures and the Shem Cunningham Lectures bring to the campus outstanding leaders.
+The Robert Girard Lowe Lectures and the Shem Cunningham Lectures bring outstanding leaders to the campus.